Paul Daneman

 Paul Frederick Daneman (29 October 1925 – 28 April 2001) was an English film, television, and theatre actor.
-He was successful for more than 40 years on stage, film and television.

 Early life

 Paul Daneman was born in Islington, London.
 He attended the Haberdashers' Aske's School in Elstree, Hertfordshire, and Sir William Borlase's Grammar School in Marlow, Buckinghamshire, and studied stage design at Reading University where he joined the dramatic society.
 His passion for the stage ignited during World War II when entertaining troops in the RAF, in which he served with Bomber Command from 1943 until 1947.
 After the war he abandoned a career as a painter in order to go to RADA.

 Career

 After training at RADA, Daneman joined Bristol Old Vic, Birmingham Rep, and the Old Vic for four years.
 At the British premiere in August 1955 he created the role of Vladimir in Waiting For Godot, at the Arts Theatre in Westminster.

 Daneman film credits included Time Without Pity (1957), Zulu (1964), How I Won the War (1967) and Oh!
 What a Lovely War (1969).

-Daneman's television credits include: The Adventures of Robin Hood, The Four Just Men, Persuasion, The Edgar Wallace Mystery Theatre 1961 playing the character Rex Lander, Danger Man, Out of the Unknown, The Saint, Spy Trap, Blake's 7, The Professionals and Rumpole of the Bailey.
-The BBC's 1960 landmark production An Age of Kings, a fifteen-part drama that combined Shakespeare's histories of the kings of England and presented them in chronological order, featured Daneman as Richard III.
+Daneman's television credits include: The Adventures of Robin Hood, The Four Just Men, Persuasion, The Edgar Wallace Mystery Theatre, Danger Man, Out of the Unknown, The Saint, Spy Trap, Blake's 7, The Professionals and Rumpole of the Bailey.
+The BBC's 1960 production An Age of Kings, a fifteen-part drama that combined Shakespeare's histories of the kings of England and presented them in chronological order, featured Daneman as Richard III.
 In the early 60s he toured West Africa and Australia.
 From 1968 to 1970 he starred in the ITV sitcom Never a Cross Word.